 Adulthood Is Becoming More Expensive

-Gas prices are up.
+Gas prices go up and down (and could be “up” as you read this).
 Rents have increased.
 The cost of college has nearly doubled in less than fifteen years.
-Food prices are soaring.
+Food prices are high.
 Your parents likely are absorbing those costs or cutting back for you.
 Once you go out on your own, you’ll have to make ends meet too because…

 Adulthood Creates More Temptations

 Most teens, short of breaking the law, can’t get many opportunities to spend more than they take in.
 If mom and dad give money and they spend it, short of begging other family members or getting a job, the money just won’t be there.
 This isn’t true for adults thanks to credit.

 Credit cards are the main culprit and young adults in college are constantly offered credit cards.
 I went to school with a girl who had ten thousand dollars in high interest credit card debt at age nineteen.
 To put it in perspective, she had to pay around three hundred dollars a month, just in interest, to the bank.
 She had fun at the time, but it crippled her later in life.

 Those Who Can’t Budget Rarely Get Rich

 Remember how I mentioned earlier that spending is a part of wealth too?
 Well, those who can’t manage their money rarely end up wealthy.
 If all your spare money goes to video games at age seventeen it’s not a big deal.
 If it goes to similar things when you’re twenty-five, that means you’re not saving, you’re not investing, you’re not starting a business, promoting yourself, etc.